 It brings a movable virtual keyboard while in touch-only mode or if you enable it manually while using it as a laptop.

 This is one of the most intuitive features you enable via Chrome flags.
 It does what it says – displays a little list of predictions while you’re typing on the physical keyboard.

 Google Chrome also has an unorthodox feature that predicts how much you’re going to scroll next and, appropriately, lands you on that section.
-It doesn’t work as often as you’d expect but is still pretty fun when it does.
+It doesn’t work as often as you’d expect but it is still pretty fun when it does.

 How to use Web Apps as Standalone Desktop Apps?

 Most web apps today don’t have a standalone Chrome OS app in the store.
 However, there’s a way you can use them as desktop ones.
 First of all, load a website such as Facebook.
-Next, click the three dots present on the top right -> more tools and tap “add to shelf”.
+Next, click the three dots present on the top right -> more tools and tap “add to the shelf.”
 Next, check “open as window” and add.
-For getting notifications for this, open up the website again, click the little green lock or “i” icon in the omnibar and look for “notifications”.
+To get notifications for this, open up the website again, click the little green lock or “i” icon in the omnibar and look for “notifications.”
 Tap “always allow,” and you’re done.
 You have a fully functional Facebook app with notifications on your Chromebook.